ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 token `#SBATCH hetjob` (note this is not a normal option and is not `--hetjob`).
 Each component must specify a partition.

-Such a job will appear in the queue system as, e.g.,
+Such a job will appear in the scheduler as, e.g.,
 ```
            50098+0  standard qscript-    user  PD       0:00      1 (None)
            50098+1  standard qscript-    user  PD       0:00      2 (None)